JHolmberg42/Midterm_JoshuaHolmberg/README.md

 - Displays aircraft image, name, and description## How to use
 ## How to use
 1. Clone the repo or download the project.
-2. Open `MilitaryAircraftApp.xcodeproj` in Xcode.
+2. Open `Midterm_JoshuaHolmberg.xcodeproj` in Xcode.
 3. Run the app on a simulator or physical device.
 4. Tap an aircraft from the list to see more information.